ebzzry/ebzzry.github.io/gpg-ssh-kde.md

 Find the line that contains `use-agent` and uncomment it, if it is commented.
-If that line does not exist just put `use agent` at the end.
+If that line does not exist just put `use agent` at the end of that file:

-We need to edit the agent file next:
+You need to edit the agent file, next:

 ```bash
 $ emacs ~/.gnupg/gpg-agent.conf